aspose-pdf/Aspose.PDF-Documentation/java/advanced-operations/annotations/annotation-add-delete-and-get-annotation/text/_index.md

 ## Delete All Annotations from Page of PDF File

-A [Page](https://reference.aspose.com/pdf/java/com.aspose.pdf/Page) object’s [AnnotationCollection](https://reference.aspose.com/pdf/java/com.aspose.pdf/class-use/AnnotationCollection) collection contains all the annotations for that particular page.
+A [Page](https://reference.aspose.com/pdf/java/com.aspose.pdf/Page) object's [AnnotationCollection](https://reference.aspose.com/pdf/java/com.aspose.pdf/class-use/AnnotationCollection) collection contains all the annotations for that particular page.
 To delete all the annotations from a page, call the *Delete* method of the AnnotationCollectoin collection.

 The following code snippet shows you how to delete all the annotations from a particular page.